Boulder Community Acupuncture

 Do you treat pregnant individuals?

 Yes.
-Acupuncture is fabulous with reproductive health, pregnancy, with IVF treatments, and postpartum.
+Acupuncture is fabulous with reproductive health, pregnancy, breech, labor support, IVF treatments, and postpartum.
 We get a lot of referrals from midwives, doulas, and obstetricians because acupuncture is effective for many pregnancy-related conditions.
 Also, there's a rumor that those who get acupuncture, especially during the last month of pregnancy, will tend to have an easier and shorter labor.

 Do you treat children?